plotly/orca/README.md

 ### Dependencies

-The environment you're installing this into may require Poppler.
+The environment you're installing this into may require Poppler for EPS exports.

 #### Poppler Installation via Aptitude (used by some \*nix/BSD, e.g. Ubuntu)